-- The Office of Wellness Programming.
-From time-to-time the Office of Wellness Programming in the Division of Student Affairs also sponsors an AA meeting on Campus.
-Contact them at X2302 for more information. - The College's employee assistance program provides counseling, consultation and referrals on free, confidential basis.
-(800) 648-9557, www.kgreer.com, info@kgreer.com. - Alcoholic Anonymous- Worcester Area Intergroup, 100 Grove Street, Suite 314, Worcester, MA, 01605, 508-752-9000.
-Local meeting look-up at: http://www.aaworcester.org/Homepage.aspx?GRP=WAI carrier.
+- Information, programming and resources for students on alcohol and substance use and abuse can be found on the Student Wellness Education website. - The College's employee assistance program provides counseling, consultation and referrals on free, confidential basis.
+(800) 648-9557, www.kgreer.com, info@kgreer.com. - Alcoholic Anonymous-Worcester Area Intergroup, 100 Grove Street, Suite 314, Worcester, MA, 01605, 508-752-9000.

 In appropriate circumstances, an unpaid leave of absence may be granted an employee to participate in a rehabilitation program.
 Also, the College's group health insurance plan may provide certain benefits during drug or alcohol rehabilitation to subscribers.
-For information, consult the booklet or website describing benefits available under the plan, or contact your health insurance
+For information, consult the booklet or website describing benefits available under the plan, or contact your health insurance carrier.